AndersDeath/diary2/000-current.md

 # 17 May - Wednesday - Kaş - 230 day of immigration

 I finally cooked fucking Docker container for nuxtjs today.
+It wasn't so easy I need to say.